Nllii/telegram_vc_sample/README.md

 #####  your auth keys is a json format: didn't write a try block for this.
 Don't forget the comma ," ",:
+#### known issues: Any reply and response sometimes will randomly appear in different groups:
+##### solution: create a new account just for streaming or write a bot!

 ```json